A noise reduction method for force measurements in water entry experiments based on the Ensemble Empirical Mode Decomposition: Introduction

 \section{Introduction}

 There are cases in which the experimental setup introduces large noise components that make it difficult even to identify the trends of the physical signals.
 This is the case of some laboratory tests performed at CNR-INM (Institute of Marine Engineering) to investigate the aircraft emergency landing on water, generally referred to as ditching.
-The ditching experiments are performed by towing a scaled fuselage model via a moving carriage and, once a constant horizontal speed of the carriage is reached, by imposing a vertical motion to the model, during which the vertical position and the pitch angle are computer-controlled.
+The ditching experiments are performed by towing a scaled fuselage model via a moving carriage and, once a constant horizontal speed of the carriage is reached, by imposing a computer-controlled guided motion in the vertical plane that assigns both the position and the pitch angle.
 During the ditching experiments, the loads acting on the fuselage are measured.
-The nature of the ditching test is, of course, intrinsically non-stationary and transient, since the induced loads display sharp variations within the observation time window, and consists of different physical contributions, as discussed below.
-In order to accelerate and to tow the model together with the actuator systems at the desired horizontal speeds, a quite heavy and large dimensions carriage is used.
-Inherently, this introduces large vibrations that, in turn, are transferred to the fuselage through the measuring systems.
-Furthermore, the presence of high power electric motors, together with several electronic devices for the control of the carriage systems and of the linear actuators, create an intense electromagnetic field, which interferes with the acquisition setup.
-Consequently, despite the efforts to keep the noise level as low as possible during the tests, the recorded signals are highly contaminated with noise of different nature
+The nature of the ditching test is, of course, intrinsically non-stationary and transient, and the induced loads are characterised by sharp variations within the observation time window.
+The measured loads are composed of different contributions, as discussed below.
+In order to accelerate and to tow the model together with the actuator systems at the desired horizontal speeds, a quite heavy carriage of large dimensions is used.
+Inherently, this introduces large vibrations that, in turn, are transferred to the fuselage model, the actuators and the measuring systems.
+Furthermore, the presence of high power electric motors, together with several electronic devices for the control of the carriage and of the linear actuators, create an intense electromagnetic field, which interferes with the acquisition setup.
+Consequently, despite the efforts to keep the noise level as low as possible during the tests, the recorded signals are highly contaminated with noise of different nature.